Online Brain Bee

 - Both IBB & SBB contestants will be invited to the National Finals.
 Invitation to National Finals is based on the scores of all the contestants nationally and is not based on a direct correlation of ranks achieved by a contestant in a regional contest.
 Thus, the score of each contestant relative to all such scores around the country will determine whether the contestant will be invited to the National Finals.
 The regional tiebreakers are only helpful in determining the winners for a particular center, but have no bearing on the Finals invitation.

-The following links contain the preparatory material for the NSF Brain Bee contests.
+The following links contain the preparatory material for the NorthSouth Foundation Brain Bee contests.